ajhenley/gitbook/javascript_examples.md

 	document.write(a[i])
 }
 ```
-Populate an array from a for loop
+Just like in many other programming languages, you can populate an array from a for loop.

 ```html
 var numbers = [];
 for (var i = 0; i < 10; i++){